codefresh-io/docs.codefresh.io/_docs/integrations/notifications/slack.md

 ---
 Follow these steps to integrate Codefresh with Slack

-First click *Integrations* from the left sidebar and select the *integrations* tab
+First go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.

 {% include image.html
 lightbox="true"